zephyrproject-rtos/zephyr/doc/contribute/index.rst

 .. warning::
    An empty change summary body is not permitted.
-Even for trivial changes, please include a summary body in the commmit message.
+Even for trivial changes, please include a summary body in the commit message.

 The description body of the commit message must include: